Come take a closer look at Western Washington University during Fall Preview Days, our largest events for prospective students and their families!

 The College of Business & Economics offers degrees in Accounting, Business Administration, Business and Sustainability, Economics, Finance, Management Information Systems, Manufacturing and Supply Chain Management, Marketing, and more.
 The College's programs are accredited by AACSB, assuring that the College provides a quality education led by faculty experts in their fields.

-Fairhaven College of Interdisciplinary Studies & College of Fine and Performing Arts
+College of Fine and Performing Arts & Fairhaven College of Interdisciplinary Studies

 October 22, 2021